 So when is the best time to visit the Sistine Chapel?
 November, January, February and March until Easter are the quietest months with the smallest crowds.
 The high season in the Vatican starts after Easter and especially in the summer months (June, July, August) the tourist traffic is the highest.

 Choose quieter days Tuesday, Thursday and Friday.
 It is full on Saturdays, Mondays and Wednesdays, when the Pope has an audience on St. Peter’s Square between 12 and 1 pm (in winter, in the hall to the left of the basilica).

 I do not recommend visiting the Sistine Chapel on the last Sunday of the month.
 Admission is free, but queues can be several hours.
 But if you want to save some euros, come at 8 o’clock and join the queue (museums open at 9 o’clock).

 - There is a cafeteria in the Vatican Museums where you can eat, but to be honest, the food is not very good.
-I recommend eating in advance because you will spend a lot of time here and the tour can be exhausting.
+I recommend eating beforehand, as you will spend a lot of time here and the tour can be exhausting.

 - There is another point to this – take comfortable shoes.
 There’s a lot of walking around.
 If you go around everything, the route is 7.5 kilometers long.